 The sustainability topical sessions will be anchored by a provocative panel discussion setting the stage for a series of thought-provoking presentations, discussions, and fireside chats taking a closer look at how science, technology, and research can help to solve important issues impacting the sustainability of our global food supply and our planet.

-Featured Panel with Live Q&A
+Featured Fireside Chat with Live Q&A

 As cell-based meat, poultry, and seafood products get closer to commercialization, creating consensus around a single common or usual name is becoming increasingly important to meet FDA and USDA labeling regulations.
 Consistent use of a single term by industry, advocates, and regulators would also help orient consumers to what will likely be a transformational food technology.
 In this presentation, we will discuss the findings of our recent study conducted with more than 3000 US adults, designed to test consumer perceptions of seven common or usual names and three controls, using images of realistic packages of three types of seafood that a consumer might encounter in a supermarket.